-What does the new FCO travel advice and "travel corridors" mean for travel insurance?
+What does the Green list mean for travel insurance?

-From the 4th of July, the FCO have removed their blanket advice against international travel and have created a long list of countries and territories they feel are safe for travellers to visit.
+From the 17th May, the FCDO and UK Government have removed their blanket advice against all international travel and have created a list of countries and territories they feel are safe for travellers to visit.

 How do I know the entry requirements for a specific country?

 This is unfortunately not very straightforward as the information from different countries is changing very frequently and can be inconsistent.